Aphasia refers to an impairment of the ability to use or understand language. It is caused by brain injury or a stroke.

 Boston, MA 02215

-Massachusetts General Hospital Aphasia Center – Assists adults who have partial or total inability to produce or understand speech as a result of brain damage caused by injury or disease such as people who have had a stroke.
+Aphasia Center at MGH Center for Health Professionals– Assists adults who have partial or total inability to produce or understand speech as a result of brain damage caused by injury or disease such as people who have had a stroke.

 Charlestown Navy Yard